 The Outpost

-CONSTRUCTION PHOTO The pine stairs morph into the tower office floor.
-Notice how the 12"-wide stair treads turn 90 degrees vertically and run up the wall, then turn 90 degrees horizontal to become the floor of the office.
+CONSTRUCTION PHOTO Notice how the 12"-wide stair treads turn 90 degrees vertically and run up the wall, then turn 90 degrees horizontal to become the floor of the office.
 The floor boards then run vertically up the far wall under the window and turn again 90 degrees horizontally to become the window sill.
 The carpenters really enjoyed (I think!) crafting the stairs and the room.
 The office desk is also crafted of southern yellow pine boards, and morphs out of the floor.

 The Outpost

 Finished office space on the second floor of the service wing.
+My favorite chair of all time is the Ball Chair, designed in by Eero Aarnio in 1963.
+The chair is one of the classics of Modernist design.
 Photo was taken during a rare central Texas snow storm.

 The Outpost